Upgrade Considerations for Selecting File Storage in Pivotal Cloud Foundry

 If you expect to scale up the number of instances, use the anticipated scaled number.

-Note: If your deployment uses more than 20 Diego cells, you should avoid the use of internal file storage and always select external or IaaS-provided file storage.
+Note: If your deployment uses more than 20 Diego cells, you should avoid using internal file storage.
+Instead, you should always select external or IaaS-provided file storage.

 Operators can limit the number of containers and Diego cell instances that Diego starts concurrently.
-If no limits are imposed, then your file storage may undergo exceptionally heavy load during an upgrade.
+If operators impose no limits, your file storage may experience exceptionally heavy load during an upgrade.

 To prevent overload, Cloud Foundry provides two major throttle configurations: